arpitrathore/python-projects/01-thirty-days-of-python/day-01/README.md

 ## Setup
-Follow the steps below to setup your development environment to follow the examples in this repository
+Follow the steps below to setup your development environment:

 ### 1. Install python
 ```
+# Download and install python from python.org for your OS or optionally use package manager-

 # On mac
 $ brew install python@3.8